 Project Teams

 9.4 The formation of Project Teams for WGITA and their composition shall be decided during the Annual Meeting of WGITA.
 The Project Teams shall be formed from among the Members/observers of the Working Group who have expressed their interest to join in the development and implementation of projects that have been agreed upon by the Working Group.
-The Project Team shall be dissolved on the completion of the project after its expected product/s and outcome/s are delivered, subject to the approval of the WGITA Chair.
+The Project Team shall be dissolved on the completion of the project after its expected product and outcome are delivered, subject to the approval of the WGITA Chair.
 The choice of Project Team Leader shall be put forth during the Annual Meeting and the Team leader shall be appointed by agreement of the members in attendance.

-The Project leads shall:
+The Project leads, supported by the project team, shall:

 Prepare the project proposal for approval by the Chair/Assembly prior to beginning work.